-HOW TO COMMUNICATE BASED ON KNOWLEDGE LEVEL Compliance Committee Board: CEO: • The members of the Committee CEO, while engaged in Compliance, will also require streamlined information in layman language; · They want to know the overall are overseers of Compliance in compliance health of the company at a high level.
-Think about what they need to the company; More "in the weeds" than the Board or CEO as they are a provide the company drive Should be informed prior to meetings of information main overseer and supporter Compliance Activities.
-They compliance; Significant risks, regulatory enforcements and notices, and significant issues should be provided to the Board (unless it's something tied into executive session);

-As needed, in-depth discussions when significant

-issues or changes to regulations are identified.

-also see all non-compliance; Reporting will be more at a detailed level, however, acronyms may still not be a day to day usage and so more lay language should be used.
+HOW TO COMMUNICATE BASED ON KNOWLEDGE LEVEL Board: • They want to know the overall compliance health of the company at a high level.
+Think about what they need to provide the company drive compliance; • Significant risks, regulatory enforcements and notices, and significant issues should be communicated in "lay person" language; • Acronyms and details should be streamlined and to the CEO: • CEO, while enga Compliance, will streamlined infor layman language • Should be inform meetings of infor provided to the gunless it's some into executive se • As needed, in-de discussions when issues or change regulations are ic ged in also require mariou in the compart of the co liance Committee lembers of the Committee lembers of Compliance in mpany; in the weeds" than the or CEO as they are a voverseer and supporter liance Activities.
+They ee all non-compliance; ting will be more at a del level, however, yms may still not be a day usage and so more lay age should be used.